tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #### Early Data Indication

-In cases where TLS clients have previously interacted with the server and the server has supplied a known configuration, the client can send application data and its Certificate/CertificateVerify messages (if client authentication is required).
+In cases where TLS clients have previously interacted with the server and the server has supplied a server configuration, the client can send application data and its Certificate/CertificateVerify messages (if client authentication is required).
 If the client opts to do so, it MUST supply an Early Data Indication extension.
-This technique MUST only be used along with the "known_configuration" extension.

 %%% Hello Messages
-          enum { early_handshake(1), early_data(2),
+          enum { client_authentication(1), early_data(2),
-                 early_handshake_and_data(3), (255) } EarlyDataType;
+                 client_authentication_and_data(3), (255) } EarlyDataType;

           struct {
             select (Role) {
               case client:
+                opaque configuration<0..2^16-1>;
+                CipherSuite cipher_suite;
+                Extension extensions<0..2^16-1>;
                 opaque context<0..255>;
                 EarlyDataType type;

               case server:
                 struct {};
             }
           } EarlyDataIndication;

+configuration
+: The label for the configuration in question.

+cipher_suite
+: The cipher suite which the client is using to encrypt the early data.

+extensions
+: The extensions required to define the cryptographic configuration for the clients early data (see below for details)

 context
 : An optional context value that can be used for anti-replay (see below).

 type
-: The type of early data that is being sent. "early_handshake" means that only handshake data is being sent. "early_data" means that only data is being sent. "early_handshake_and_data" means that both are being sent.
+: The type of early data that is being sent. "client_authentication" means that only handshake data is being sent. "early_data" means that only data is being sent. "client_authentication_and_data" means that both are being sent.
 {:br }

+The client specifies the cryptographic configuration for the 0-RTT data using the "configuration", "cipher_suite", and "extensions" values.
+For configurations received in-band (in a previous TLS connection) the client MUST (1) send the same cryptographic determining parameters (Section{{cryptographic-determining-parameters}}), with the previous connection and (2) indicate the same parameters as the server indicated in that connection.

 If TLS client authentication is being used, then either "early_handshake" or "early_handshake_and_data" MUST be indicated in